Expressions

 with \(R\) a tuple of rule names, \(C\) a tuple of atomic category names, \(s\) the start symbol, \(d\) the parse depth, and \(K\) the category constructors permitted (slash, product, …).

-Let \(\mathcal{C}_{C, K}\) be the free residuated–monoidal category on the atoms \(C\) closed under the constructors \(K\) (Grammar fragment).
-Let \(\Sigma_R\) be the rule system: a finite signature of unary and binary inference rules over \(\mathcal{C}_{C, K}\).
+Let \(\mathcal{C}_{C, K}\) be the free residuated–monoidal category on the atoms \(C\) closed under the constructors \(K\).
+Concretely, \(\mathcal{C}_{C, K}\) is the item algebra (in the sense of Weighted Deduction Fragment §1) whose atoms are the category names \(C\) and whose constructor symbols are the residuation slashes, the monoidal product, and the diamond modality drawn from \(K\).
+Let \(\Sigma_R\) be the rule system: a finite signature of unary and binary inference rules over \(\mathcal{C}_{C, K}\), realized as hyperedges in the multicategory of items.

 Then